+Henschen's response to the downstream regress issue is also inadequate.
 Recall, there are both quantitative and qualitative aspects to the problem; he ignores the qualitative aspect of the problem entirely.
-With respect to the quantitative aspect, Henschen provides a description of common statistical procedure in the sciences, and then asserts that the last probability asserted by that procedure can legitimately be asserted with no further IR.
-In effect, Henschen implies that scientists can assign perfectly precise probabilities with absolute certainty, without reference to Steel's (2016) argument that this cannot be done.
-Henschen might complain that Steel is unhelpfully idealizing scientific practice, since scientists do not in practice consider these higher-order uncertainties.
-But this won't do, as it is also not the case that scientists typically follow the hedge-and-defer strategy either.
+With respect to the quantitative aspect, Henschen provides a description of common statistical procedure in the sciences, and then asserts without much argument that the last probability asserted by that procedure can legitimately be asserted with no further IR, without reference to Steel's [2016] argument that this cannot be done.
+One might defend Henschen's move here with reference to (C), since scientists do not in practice consider these higher-order uncertainties.
+But this won't do, as it is also not the case that scientists typically follow the hedgeand-defer strategy.
+In any case, this is not the right way to read (C): it does not bar deviations from ordinary scientific practice that can be normatively defended; it instead concerns abstract idealizations whose normative structure lacks clear application to scientific practice.
 What's more, Henschen and Cassini entirely fail to consider the trade-off of certainty and informativeness; their recommendations would have science advisors often passing the buck and providing deleteriously uninformative advice to policymakers.